jshu-git/shokz_downloader/README.md

 options:
-  -h,        --help          show this help message and exit -f FOLDER, --folder FOLDER the path to a folder with .mp3 files to copy, i.e. ~/Desktop/Songs -s SHOKZ,  --shokz  SHOKZ  the path to the Shokz folder mounted on the machine, i.e. /Volumes/OpenSwim
+  -h,        --help          show this help message and exit -f FOLDER, --folder FOLDER the path to a folder with .mp3 files to copy, i.e. ~/Desktop/Songs -s SHOKZ,  --shokz  SHOKZ  the path to a Shokz device mounted on the machine, i.e. /Volumes/OpenSwim

 example usage: python just_copy.py -f ~/Desktop/Songs -s /Volumes/OpenSwim
 ```